zanerock/specify-string/README.md

 ## Extending validations

-The `validateString` function or `Validator` constructor take an optional `validators` parameter.
+The `validateString` function and `Validator` constructor take an optional `validators` parameter.
 This is an object whose keys are validation names and values are validation functions.

 A `validators` object can be manually built, like in the [usage example](#usage), directly use compatible objects such as `import validators from 'validator'`, or make use of a star import `import * as validators from 'some-validation-package'` depending on the nature of the validations.

 A validation function must return `true` if a string is validated.
-Any other result should be treated as indicating the string is invalid according to that validator.
-It is recommended to return a string, as the core validators do, that provides an explanation for why the string failed to validate.
+Any other result will be treated as a failure.
+If the result is a string, it's assumed to be describe the failure and is returned by `validateString`.
+If the validator returns a non-string value, `validateString` will return a string that reflects the value that failed and the name of the failing validation.
+E.g., "The value 'foo' failed the 'isEmail' validation."